screspo-stratio/discovery/docs/api-documentation.md

 ## `PUT /api/dashboard/:id/cards`

-Update `Cards` on a `Dashboard`.
+Update Cards on a Dashboard.
 Request body should have the form:

     {:cards [{:id     ...
               :sizeX  ...